javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 alert( str.toUpperCase() ); // HELLO
 ```

 Simple, right?
-And here's what actually happens in `str.toUpperCase()`:
+Here's what actually happens in `str.toUpperCase()`:

 1. The string `str` is a primitive.
-So in the moment of accessing its property a special object is created that both knows the value of the string and has useful methods, like `toUpperCase()`.
+So in the moment of accessing its property, a special object is created that knows the value of the string, and has useful methods, like `toUpperCase()`.
 2. That method runs and returns a new string (shown by `alert`).
 3. The special object is destroyed, leaving the primitive `str` alone.

-So, primitives can provide methods, but they still remain lightweight.
+So primitives can provide methods, but they still remain lightweight.

-Of course, a JavaScript engine highly optimizes that process.
-Internally it may skip the creation of the extra object at all.
-But it must adhere to the specification and behave as if it creates one.
+The JavaScript engine highly optimizes this process.
+It may even skip the creation of the extra object at all.
+But it must still adhere to the specification and behave as if it creates one.

 A number has methods of it's own, for instance, [toFixed(n)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed) rounds the number to the given precision: